TimHanewich/Agentic-AI/examples/multi-step.md

 We send this to the agent via a POST request!

-## Step 7: The Model Confirms It was Succesful
+## Step 7: The Model Confirms It was Successful
 Remember, in the original system prompt, the model was instructed to do the following:

 ```